nickserv/danamccurdy.com/_posts/2017-08-16-difference-to-those-who-hate.md

 your sense of identity.

 But it is YOU
-who built this wall around yourself, brick by brick, borrowing ignorance and prejudice from those around you,
+who built this wall around you, brick by brick, borrowing ignorance and prejudice from those around you,